 - Relax and rejuvenate with one of the holistic therapies on offer.

-- Just down the road is Seminyak, the epicentre of Balinese tourism and home to some of the island’s trendiest restaurants.
+- Seminyak is 25-min drive away – the epicentre of Balinese tourism and home to some of the island’s trendiest restaurants.

 - Right on the beach with a famous horizon pool almost on the sand.